Spouse Visa Extension Tips

 Cohabitation

-• The Home Office also require evidence that you and your partner have been continuously residing together in the UK.
+The Home Office also require evidence that you and your partner have been continuously residing together in the UK.
 This is for both the UK spouse visa extension and the Indefinite Leave to Remain application.

-• The correspondence must be sent via post.
-Do not print if off from an online account.
-Therefore, opt to have paper statements sent to you via post.
 Please also speak to your Breytenbachs consultant for more information about the number of documents required.

 Travel Restrictions

-• If you intend to apply for British citizenship in the future, as a very general rule of thumb, it is best to try to avoid travelling for more than 90 days per year on average.
+If you intend to apply for British citizenship in the future, as a very general rule of thumb, it is best to try to avoid travelling for more than 90 days per year on average.

-The Home Office requires one to not only qualify for a visa but, to also prove it in a very specific way.
-Do not risk your UK visa application, get in touch with us today, for your No Visa, No Fee guarantee.
+The Home Office requires one to not only qualify for a visa but also to prove it in a very specific way.
+Do not risk your UK visa application.
+Get in touch with us today for your No Visa, No Fee guarantee.